alozano-77/AWS-SAA-C02-Course/README.md

 1. On-Demand Self-Service: Provision and terminate using a UI/CLI without human interaction.
-2. Broad Network Access: Access services over any networks on any devices using standard protocols and methods.
+2. Broad Network Access: Access services over any networks, on any devices, using standard protocols and methods.
 3. Resource Pooling: Economies of scale, cheaper service.
-4. Rapid Elasticity: Scale up and down automatically in response to system load.
+4. Rapid Elasticity: Scale up (out) and down (in) automatically in response to system load.
 5. Measured Service: Usage is measured.
-Pay only for what you consume.
+Pay for what you consume.

 ### 1.1.1.
 Public vs Private vs Multi Cloud